-Nausea and vomiting are common symptoms that can be caused by numerous conditions.
-Nausea and vomiting most often are due to viral gastroenteritis — often mistakenly termed "stomach flu" — or the morning sickness of early pregnancy.
+Nausea and vomiting are common signs and symptoms that can be caused by numerous conditions.
+Nausea and vomiting most often are due to viral gastroenteritis — often mistakenly called stomach flu — or the morning sickness of early pregnancy.

 Many medications can cause nausea and vomiting, as can general anesthesia for surgery.
 Rarely, nausea and vomiting may indicate a serious or even life-threatening problem.

 Seek prompt medical attention if nausea and vomiting are accompanied by other warning signs, such as: